ltd08a/Database-Blueprints-and-Creation/README.md

 This section will be used to display the use of SQL in MySQL Workbench to create a database, tables, and perform queries.

 ### Files
-Data_Normalization.pdf: A pdf showing the normalization process followed Database_Creation_and_Queries.sql: The SQL file used to create the database, populate the tables, and perform queries
+Data_Normalization.pdf: A pdf showing the normalization process followed.
+Database_Creation_and_Queries.sql: The SQL file used to create the database, populate the tables, and perform queries.
+README.md: A file describing the details of the project.